 For more information on claiming a sales tax credit in these three instances, see Tax Bulletin Sales Tax Credits (TB-ST-810).

 Occasionally, contractors make retail sales to their customers.
 For example, when you build a house for someone, you may arrange for the purchase and delivery of the washer and dryer for the customer.
 If you are registered for sales tax, these items can be purchased without paying sales tax using Form ST-120.1, Contractor Exempt Purchase Certificate.
 You will then have to collect sales tax from the customer on the sale of the washer and dryer.

 If you pay tax on the purchase of the washer and dryer, you can take a credit for the sales tax you paid on your purchase against the tax you collect from the customer.
 The same would be true if you resold leftover lumber or plumbing supplies that you did not install.

 When and how to take a credit

 You are allowed to take a credit and subtract the credit amount from the amount of sales tax due when you file your sales tax return.
-Any credits claimed must be reported in Step 5 of your sales tax return.
-In addition, you must file a completed Form AU-11, Application for Credit or Refund of Sales or Use Tax, and attach proof of your eligibility for the credit.
+You can claim a credit if you Web File your return, see Claiming a credit on your sales tax web file return.
+Any credits claimed must be reported on the applicable jurisdiction line(s) of your sales tax return for the jurisdiction where the tax was paid.
+In addition, you must complete the credit or refund details page when you Web File to substantiate the credit.
 (See Documentation required below).